Psychology Learning Outcomes

 - Psychology majors graduate with historically-grounded knowledge of the disciplinary and interdisciplinary perspective breadth of psychology.

-- Psychology majors graduate with the technological skills, information literacy skills, and critical thinking skills to be adept consumers of research.
+- Psychology majors graduate with an appreciation for an amiably skeptical approach to problem solving, and the technological skills, information literacy skills, and critical thinking skills to be adept consumers of research.

-- Psychology majors graduate with a knowledge of ethics, and an ability to solve problems in an ethically and socially responsible manner.
+- Psychology majors graduate with an understanding of ethics, and an ability to solve problems and act in an ethically and socially responsible manner.

-- Psychology majors graduate with an understanding of how they may apply their knowledge of psychology to potential career options.
+- Psychology majors graduate with an understanding of how they may apply their knowledge of psychology to personal, social, and organizational issues in work, relationships, and the broader community.